 Sustainability is Key

 Sustainability and green practices are becoming key in construction.
 While wood framing is often seen as natural, it has a high wastage.
-Steel framing on the other hand, can be produced with minimal waste which is then reused and recycled, Timber frames are also often treated with toxic chemicals to protect them from pests and hazards, where steel doesn’t require this.
+Steel framing, on the other hand, can be produced with minimal waste, which is then reused and recycled.
+Timber frames are also often treated with toxic chemicals to protect them from pests and hazards, whereas steel doesn’t require this.

 Labor Costs

-CFS and steel framing is non-combustible and therefore a much safer, more reliable alternative to other framing materials on the market.
+CFS and steel framing are non-combustible and therefore a much safer, more reliable alternative to other framing materials on the market.
 As a result, insurance companies have rewarded contractors for using CFS with lower building insurance.
-Landlords also often receive lower insurance costs, so the savings continue once the construction is complete also.
+Landlords also often receive lower insurance costs, so the savings continue once the construction is complete.

 When deciding between wood and steel, remember that both materials are good foundations for building a structure.
 The final decision comes down to what works best for your location and budget.